NHSDigital/eligibility-signposting-api/README.md

 ## Conflict with YANAI

-If you have previously built yanai, that uses an old version of localstack that does not support our python version.
+If you have previously built yanai, that uses an old version of localstack that does not support our Python version.
 We have pinned the correct version here and yanai have their version pinned as well so it should work fine, but sometimes issues can arise - if so then removing the docker image can solve that, before then rebuilding.

 ```shell
  docker rmi localstack/localstack